eamigo86/graphene-django-extras/README.rst

 ======================

 This package add some extra functionalities to **graphene-django** to facilitate the graphql use without Relay:
-  1. Allow pagination and filtering on Queries.
+  1. Allows pagination and filtering on Queries.
-  2. Allow to define DjangoRestFramework serializers based Mutations.
+  2. Allows to define DjangoRestFramework serializers based Mutations.
-  3. Add support to Subscription's requests and its integration with websockets using **Channels** package.
+  3. Adds support to Subscription's requests and its integration with websockets using **Channels** package.

 Installation:
 -------------